 Mortgage Broker–As do mortgage bankers, takes loan application and processes the necessary paperwork.
 Unlike a mortgage banker, brokers do not fund the loan with their own money but work on behalf of several investors, such as mortgage bankers, S and L’s, banks, or investment bankers.

-Mortgage Insurance (MIP or PMI)–Insurance purchased by the borrower to insure the lender or the government against loss should you default.
+Mortgage Insurance (MIP or PMI)–Insurance purchased by the borrower to ensure the lender or the government against loss should you default.
 MIP, or Mortgage Insurance Premium, is paid on government-insured loans (USDA, FHA or VA loans) regardless of your LTV (loan-to-value).
 Should you pay off a government-insured loan in advance of maturity, you may be entitled to a small refund of MIP.
 PMI, or Private Mortgage Insurance, is paid on those loans which are not government-insured and whose LTV is greater than 80%.
 When you have accumulated 20% of your home’s value as equity, your lender may waive PMI at your request.
 Please note that such insurance does not constitute a form of life insurance which pays off the loan in case of death.

 Mortgage Loan–A loan which utilizes real estate as security or collateral to provide for repayment should you default on the terms of your loan.
 The mortgage or Deed of Trust is your agreement to pledge your home or other real estate as security.

 Mortgagee–The lender in a mortgage loan transaction.